d1zzy/litcubesuniverse/md/03_FAQ.md

 ### How does LU compare to the vanilla game?

-  Compared to vanilla, LU has improved [04_Features a lot of things] but has eliminated the plots.
+  Compared to vanilla, LU has improved [a lot of things](04_Features) but has eliminated the plots.
 There also is no kha'ak, aldrin sectors, or unfocused jump drive.

   Enemies are tougher, but can still be defeated through skillful flying.
 It is reasonably well-[balanced](Feature_Balance.md) that way (so far).